 I had a provisional diagnosis for Dysautonomia, specifically most likely Hyperadrenergic POTS (summary description and more dense journal article with clinical criteria.)
 However it turned out that I was actually having hemolytic anemia caused by a metabolic disorder that causes my red blood cells to explode when I am exposed to the wrong foods or medications.
 Yes really.
 I had a hemolytic crisis (bunch of blood was destroyed causing “blood loss” without actually bleeding from anywhere) and had to receive blood transfusions, which led to the diagnosis of the metabolic disorder, which is g6pd deficiency aka favism.

-The EDS and HyperPOTS diagnoses put names to a lot of symptoms I’ve had on and off for my whole life that I previously described as just “having bad knees”, “having pain” or “being fragile.”
-I also just recently put together that BOTH sets of symptoms are very, very much tied to inflammation, and especially allergic inflammation.
+The EDS and diagnosis put a name to a lot of symptoms I’ve had on and off for my whole life that I previously described as just “having bad knees”, “having pain” or “being fragile.”
+I also just recently put together that these symptoms are very, very much tied to inflammation, and especially allergic inflammation.
 The G6PD Deficiency diagnosis is rather new (4 months old at the time of writing) but seems to be connecting a lot of previously un-connected dots in combination with the MCAS diagnosis.
 In retrospect a lot of periods of “being tired”, “feeling fatigued”, and “dizziness” were almost definitely hemolysis.
 Also, a lot of my non-corn mast cell triggers are also G6PDD triggers.
 I think my body somehow attuned to hemolysis triggers as attackers and decided to produce a bunch of extra inflammation in response to them.